You click around the web every day and cookies follow you everywhere.

 Third-party cookies don’t just remember your preferences.
 They follow you around.

 According to research from Stanford’s Web Transparency and Accountability Project, the average website shares your data with 10 different third parties.
-You didn’t agree to that.
-You just clicked “accept” because you wanted to read an article.
+You didn’t agree to that, you just clicked “accept” because you wanted to read an article.

 Now that profile gets sold.
 Shared.
 Aggregated with other data about you.